piyushpatel2005/flink-exploration/notes/flink/introduction/index.md

 ## Features

-- *Open Source*: Apache Flink is an open source project.
+- Apache Flink is an open source project with many contributors contributing to the project.
-- Connectors: Flink has connectors for many systems such as Kafka, Kinesis, and Elasticsearch.
+- Flink has connectors for many systems such as Kafka, Kinesis, JDBC, Kinesis, filesystems and Elasticsearch.
 - Event time processing: Flink has support for event time processing.
 - True streaming: Flink has true streaming semantics.
 - Exactly once processing: Flink has support for exactly once processing.
-- Speed: It provides very low latency with upto millisecond processing time.
+- It provides very low latency with upto millisecond processing time.
-- Fault tolerance: Flink provides fault tolerance with state checkpoints and recovery.
+- Flink provides fault tolerance with state checkpoints and recovery.
-- Stateful processing: Flink provides support for stateful processing.
+- Flink provides support for stateful processing.
+- Flink implements its own custom memory manager which stores data efficiently.
+The user data is stored in serialized bytes in the JVM.
+- Flink has dedicated support for iterative operations.
+- Flink has unified data models for batch and stream processing.
-- Windowing: Flink provides support for windowing operations.
+- Flink provides support for windowing operations.
+- Flink provides embedded execution environment for local development to learn and to test your code locally.